 Our second freeform example stands a rounded triangle shape in contemporary glass and metal construction, with lengthy sides for two diners each.

-Our example wood table is a unique piece, with one side of the structure holding ample built-in shelving for decorative or utilitarian storage.
+Our example wood table is unique, with one side of the structure holding ample built-in shelving for decorative or utilitarian storage.

 Glass tabletops bring an elegant, airy feeling to any dining room, opening up the visual space and providing a clean, modern surface to interact with.
 Our featured model stands on a graphite X-shaped frame.

-Metal tabletops bring a modern, hard edged touch to any dining room.
-The material is stain resistant, hardy, and cool to the touch, and fits well with industrial or contemporary styled spaces.
+Metal tabletops bring a modern, hard-edged touch to any dining room.
+The material is stain-resistant, hardy, and cool to the touch and fits well with industrial or contemporary-styled home decor.

-Marble is often seen in homes as a kitchen counter top, but can be found on certain luxurious dining table models.
-Imbuing any space with an elegant, rich tone, marble tabletops will present a heavy, textural surface that’s cool to the touch and easy to clean.
+Marble is often seen in homes as a kitchen countertop, but can be found on certain luxurious dining table models.
+Imbuing any dining space with an elegant, rich tone, marble tabletops will present a heavy, textural surface that’s cool to the touch and easy to clean.

-The final element of important consideration when shopping for a new dining table is style.
-Here you will choose the visual language of your new furniture.
-Style is the way your
+Style is the final element of important consideration when shopping for a new dining table.
+Here, you will choose the visual language of the new furniture for your dining area.

 Traditional style is still the most common you’ll find when shopping for dining tables.
-With elegantly carved wood, detailed textures, and rich proportions, this style is timeless and powerful.
+With elegantly carved wood, detailed textures, and rich proportions, traditional dining tables are timeless in their appeal.

-Rustic style utilizes unpainted wood in more natural, hand-carved shapes for a simplistic, back-to-nature feel that is popular in cabins and cottages across the country.
-Our featured example has a rounded log-style frame beneath a soft edged flat table top.
+The rustic style utilizes unpainted wood in more natural, hand-carved shapes for a simplistic, back-to-nature feel that is popular in cabins and cottages across the country.
+Our featured example has a rounded log-style frame beneath a soft-edged flat table top.

-Dining room table capacity refers to how many people can comfortable be seated at the table.
+Dining room table capacity refers to how many people can comfortably be seated at the table.
 As you can imagine, capacity varies considerably.

-While you want to maximize seating capacity, you don’t want to end up with a crammed dining room where nobody has any space to get in and out of their seat.
+While you want to maximize seating capacity, you don’t want to end up with a cramped dining room where nobody has any space to get in and out of their seat.